greenbone/gvm-tools/README.rst

 Introduction
 ~~~~~~~~~~~~

-*GVM-Tools* are comprised of three clients and one library.
-The proper purpose for this tools is simply communication with some
+*GVM-Tools* is a collection of tools that help with remote controlling
+a Greenbonse Security Manager (GSM) appliance and its underlying Greenbone
+Vulnerability Manager (GVM).
+The tools essentially aid accessing
-GVM (Greenbone Vulnerability Manager) over GMP (Greenbone Management Protocol) or OSP (Open Scanner Protocol).
+the communication protocols GMP (Greenbone Management Protocol) and
+OSP (Open Scanner Protocol).

-Current Version: 0.2.dev1
+Current Version: 1.0.3

+This module is comprised of interactive and non-interactive clients
+as well as supporting libraries.
+The programming language Python
+is supported directly for interactive scripting and library use.
+But it is also possible to issue remote GMP/OSP commands without
+programming in Python.

 Installing
 ~~~~~~~~~~~~

 To install it, after downloading the repository, you can use ``pip`` like that::